Construction

 • Vulnerable to supply chain disruptions and labour shortages

-• Cyclical sector, impacted by the global economic slowdown
+• Cyclical sector, impacted by global economic growth environment

 • High interest rates environment globally